Cabramatta West

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Cabramatta West is $43,814, with average income at $51,801.
-This is lower than Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated current incomes are approximately $47,696 (median) and $56,391 (average).
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Cabramatta West, median income is $43,814 and average income is $51,801.
+This is below Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $47,696 (median) and $56,391 (average).
 According to the 2021 Census, individual income is at the 2nd percentile ($481 weekly), while household income is at the 36th percentile.
-Income distribution shows that 30.0% of individuals earn between $1,500 and $2,999, consistent with the regional trend of 30.9%.
+Income distribution shows that 30.0% of individuals earn between $1,500 and $2,999 (2,451 individuals).
+This aligns with broader regional trends where 30.9% fall into the same category.
 Housing affordability pressures are severe, with only 81.6% of income remaining after housing costs, ranking at the 34th percentile.

 Frequently Asked Questions - Income